-In some cases, the Minister may grant consent extension to align the consent renewal processes with the timelines of the relevant accreditation agency.
+In some cases, the Minister may grant consent extension to align the consent renewal process with the timelines of the relevant accreditation agency.
 If reasonable and requested well in advance of the consent renewal date, PEQAB will normally support an organization in its appeal to the Minister to extend the consent duration in such circumstances.

-10. Appendices
+12. Appendices

-10.1 PEQAB Program Review: Suggested Agenda Templates
+12.1 PEQAB Program Review On-Site Visit: Suggested Agenda Templates